 Have I ever told you that I used to work at Starbucks?
 It was only for a hot minute – thank GOODNESS.

-A few years back before getting married and moving to England I picked up a second job working there to save a little extra cash.
-For 5 months I got up almost everyday at 3:30AM to be ready for my shift at 4:30AM.
+A few years back I picked up a second job working at Starbucks to save a little extra cash.
+For 5 months I got up almost everyday at 3:30AM to be ready for my shift.
 I’d work about 5-6 hours there before clocking out and heading to my actual full time job.
 I get tired just thinking about that time.

-I learned a lot about people working there – some good things, some bad, and some totally useless but mildly interesting things.
-One of which is that people go bananas over cranberry bliss bars.
+I learned a lot about people working there – some good, some bad, and some totally useless but mildly interesting.
+One thing I learned is that people go absolutely mental over their cranberry bliss bars – cranberry bliss bars and red holiday cups actually.

 We had to wait until the day after Thanksgiving to start selling them and they disappeared just about as quickly as we put them out.

-With that in mind I really wanted to make a knock off version but then my cranberry bliss bars kept evolving until they became cranberry orange biscotti.
-So good!
+With that in mind I really wanted to make a knock off version but then my cranberry bliss bars kept evolving until they became cranberry bliss biscotti. *swoon*

 - 1 1/4 cup | 124 grams certified gluten free oat flour